shaofengzhu/teaching/java/docs/usaco-input-output.md

 }
 ```

-To run it, we will use
+Please note that it will be very tedius to type in all of the input.
+The best way to run the code is to put all of the input into the `swap.in` file, then use append `<swap.in` in the command line.
+The key is the character `<` symbol to use the file for System.in
 ```console
 java swap <swap.in
 ```

 and we will see the output from command line.

+## Best practice
 When we need to debug the code, it's still better to change to the old way.
-Before you submit, please change to the new way.
+Before you submit, please change to the new way by comment out and un-comment out the lines.